syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 To define columns manually in the grid, use the `e-columns` element to define the columns and represent each column with its respective properties such as [field](https://ej2.syncfusion.com/angular/documentation/api/grid/column#field), [headerText](https://ej2.syncfusion.com/angular/documentation/api/grid/column#headertext), [type](https://ej2.syncfusion.com/angular/documentation/api/grid/column#type), and [width](https://ej2.syncfusion.com/angular/documentation/api/grid/column#width) set accordingly.
 This allows customization of the column's behavior and appearance based on requirements.

-Here's an example code snippet that demonstrates defining columns manually in the Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid:
+Here's an example code snippet that demonstrates defining columns manually in the Angular Data Grid:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}